mclaeysb/distortionAnalysis/README.md

 The `.m` code is fully Matlab and Octave compatible.

-In order to build the interpolation, you should have access to either the Octave Splines Package or Matlab CurveFitting Toolbox.
+In order to build the interpolation, you should have access to either the Octave splines package or Matlab CurveFitting Toolbox.
-(The Octave Splines Package can be installed using `pkg install -forge -global -auto splines`)
+(The Octave splines package can be installed using `pkg install -forge -global -auto splines`)

 The `example.m` file demonstrates how to load data, set optional parameters and call the main function `distortionAnalysis.m`.